 - Beat in the sugars, stopping to scrape down the sides as necessary.

-- Sprinkle over cookies before baking.
+- Sprinkle over and gently press into the cookies before baking in the oven.

-Homemade Nutter Butter Vegan Cookies (optional)
+Vegan Nutter Butter Cookies (optional)

 - After baking the cookies, sandwich two together with fluffy peanut butter filling.
 Then dip or drizzle the cookies in melted chocolate.